dage/vibe-mandelbrot/README.md

 ## Troubleshooting

+### API Connection Issues
 - Make sure your API key is valid and has sufficient credits
+- Check your internet connection
+- Try running the demo first: `./run_demo.sh`

+### App Not Starting
 - Ensure your dev server is running on the expected port (default: 5173)
+- Check that all dependencies are installed: `python test_setup.py`

+### Debugging
-- Check the `ai_loop_artifacts/` directory for debugging information
+- Check the `ai_loop_artifacts/` directory for screenshots and analysis files
+- Run `python test_setup.py` to verify your environment
+- Use the demo mode to test the workflow without API calls